eray-yuztyurk/python-ai-rag-powered-chatbot/README.md

 - **Multi-Model Support**: Choose between local models (TinyLlama, Phi-2) or cloud APIs (Google Gemini, Groq)
 - **Multilingual**: Automatically detects query and document languages, translates when needed for optimal results
 - **Smart Embedding Matching**: Uses language-aware vector search to find relevant content
+- **Source References**: Shows which document pages and sections were used to generate the answer, with relevance scores
 - **Caching**: Models and embeddings are cached to improve performance
 - **Clean UI**: Simple Gradio interface for easy interaction